divonlan/genozip/docs/advanced.rst

           |

-.. option:: --show-ref-alts  ZUC.
+.. option:: --show-chrom2ref  ZUC.
 Show the details of the file contigs that are mapped to a different contig name in the reference (eg '22' ➔ 'chr22').

           |